Lab 6#

 Denoising the noisy image#

-Now that you dispose of a noisy image and its noiseless version, you can implement the denoising method you have chosen.
+Now that you dispose of a noisy image and its noiseless version, you can implement the denoising method.

 • Observe visually the effect of the parameter (size of the mean filter or regularization parameter) on the result, especially for extreme values.